DieselAnalytics/PowerBIWithSynapseAndDatabricks/README.md

 # Power BI with Azure Synapse & Azure Databricks

+This repositiory contains the artifacts from the talk given at Community Summit.
 - ***CombiningJSONFIles.ipynb***:  This notebook illustrates how Spark can be used to move data from the bronze layer to the silver layer.
 It shows an example of raw JSON files beign converted to a tabular data set.
 - ***CreateMount.ipynb***:  THis notebook shows the code needed to created a Databricks mount point.
 - ***createDataSource.sql***:  This notebook shows how to create a data source for Synapse SQL Serverless for data in the data lakehouse.